$F$-purity and the $F$-pure threshold as invariants of linkage: The property

 \begin{proof} We first prove item $(1)$.
 Assume that the ideal $I$ has height $g>0$ and proceed by induction on $n$.
 Since the $n$-th generic link of $I$ is the generic link of the $(n-1)$-th generic link, i.e., it suffices to prove the assertion for $n=1$.
-Note that the generic link is a homogeneous ideal (in some polynomial extension of $R$) for each $n>0$.
+Note that the generic link is a homogeneous ideal for each $n>0$.